qrvey/partner-portal/docs/ui-docs/datasets/csv.md

 CSV files are very simple and lack a lot of the details that the system could get from a database.
 This makes them versatile and error-prone at the same time.
 Likewise, JSON files could contain invalid content that may cause errors during load, especially if they are created manually.
 Therefore, it is important for the files to be reviewed and shaped properly so that errors can be avoided.

 For CSV files make sure that:
-* One set of data is presented in the file.
-I.e. the file does not contain a set of records for employees and another set for sales data.
+One set of data is presented in the file - i.e., the file does not contain a set of records for employees and another set for sales data.
 * Data is organized into columns.
 * The first row contains column headers.
 * Data starts from the second row.